Paul5070/Cybersecurity-Home-Lab/README.md

 ![Cybersecurity Home Lab-Established connection 2](https://github.com/user-attachments/assets/5f584500-db8b-494b-b0dc-4944661fcab2)

 ## Ref 7: Splunk SIEM - Log Detection
 Splunk was used to collect logs from the Windows 10 machine using a Universal Forwarder.
-Events related to the payload (e.g., suspicious .exe execution, network connections) were captured and flagged in Splunk for analysis.
+A suspicious executable named Resume.pdf.exe was executed, triggering logs for unusual network behavior and process creation.
+This was captured and flagged for analysis in Splunk.
 ![Cybersecurity Home Lab-Splunk Logs 2](https://github.com/user-attachments/assets/ac872584-0f42-48b2-9366-86968ef22914)
 ![Cybesecurity Home Lab-Splunk Resume pdf exe capture port 3389 png Copy](https://github.com/user-attachments/assets/c3a5695b-26b5-4bd8-b0df-b5819894dd2a)
 This shows how SIEM tools can help detect attacks in real time.